cdaringe/ionizer/README.md

 it _will_ change in 2.0.0.  expect at least new method names.  the CLI options are not anticipated to change @2.0.0.

 ### fork'n'h4ck3d
-ionizer was initially a fork off of [shouldRebuild](electronjs/electronjs-rebuild), so make sure to give those guys a shout out.  this package was created to improve performance, development experience, and add some features.
-Some dependencies _will build with ionizer_ that _won't build with electron-rebuild_, although windows support is still lacking in ionizer (help requested for `squish-squash` windows support!).
+ionizer was initially a fork off of [electron-rebuild](electronjs/electronjs-rebuild), so make sure to give those guys a shout out.  this package was created to improve performance, development experience, and add some features.
+Some dependencies _will build with ionizer_ that _won't build with electron-rebuild_, although windows support is still lacking in ionizer (help requested for add windows support to [squish-squash](https://github.com/cdaringe/squish-squash)).
 Notable differences between the packages are:

 1. more reliable rebuilds.  ionizer runs the _actual_ electron node process when rebuilding packages
 1. faster rebuilds.  rather than rebuilding your entire node_modules, you can limit the builds to certain packages, and keep a record/cache of those packages that have already been rebuilt (so as to not redundantly rebuild them).